 Bots can do a lot of the same things in Slack that regular members can:

 They have names, profiles, profile photos, and exist in the Directory.

 Bots can only do what you program them to do in a specific channel.
-So, someone can’t “sign in” as the bot and do things that other members of your workspace can do in Slack.
+So, someone can’t sign in as a bot and do things that other workspace members can do in Slack.
 Bots also can't be set as Workspace Owners or Admins.

 Create a bot